Perfect fourth: Classical and romantic

 Fourth-based harmony became important in the work of Slavic and Scandinavian composers such as Modest Mussorgsky, Leoš Janáček, and Jean Sibelius.
 These composers used this harmony in a pungent, uncovered, almost archaic way, often incorporating the folk music of their particular homelands.
 Sibelius' Piano Sonata in F-Major op.
 12 of 1893 used tremolo passages of near-quartal harmony in a way that was relatively difficult and modern.
-Even in the example from Mussorgsky's piano-cycle Pictures at an Exhibition (Избушка на курьих ножках (Баба-Яга) – The Hut on Fowl's Legs) ([//upload.wikimedia.org/wikipedia/commons/2/29/Baba_Yaga_Quarten_for_wikipedia.mid Listen]) the fourth always makes an "unvarnished" entrance.
+Even in the example from Mussorgsky's piano-cycle Pictures at an Exhibition ([//upload.wikimedia.org/wikipedia/commons/2/29/Baba_Yaga_Quarten_for_wikipedia.mid Listen]) the fourth always makes an "unvarnished" entrance.

 The romantic composers Frédéric Chopin and Franz Liszt, had used the special "thinned out" sound of fourth-chord in late works for piano (Nuages gris (Grey Clouds), La lugubre gondola (The Mournful Gondola), and other works).

 In the 1897 work The Sorcerer's Apprentice (L'Apprenti sorcier) by Paul Dukas, the repetition of rising fourths is a musical representation of the tireless work of out-of-control walking brooms causes the water level in the house to "rise and rise".
 Quartal harmony in Ravel's Sonatine and Ma Mère l'Oye (Mother Goose) would follow a few years later.